InstituteforDiseaseModeling/modelops-bundle/README.md

 - **Blob**: Store in blob storage with registry manifest pointing to blobs
 - **Auto**: Automatically choose based on size (default 50MB threshold)

+## Integration with ModelOps

+The model registry enables seamless integration with ModelOps infrastructure:

+1. **Science Phase**: Scientists register models in bundles
+2. **Bundle Phase**: Push bundles with registry to OCI/cloud storage
+3. **Execution Phase**: ModelOps workers fetch bundles and use registry to discover models
+4. **Simulation**: Models are executed with parameters from Calabaria studies

+The registry travels WITH the bundle, ensuring that model metadata is always versioned alongside the code and data it describes.